nrslaurent/EcoIT/README.md

 - In your terminal, go into project folder and run `php bin/console security:hash-password` to generate a hashed password (choose App\Entity\User at the next step et enter the password)
 - Launch your SGDB manager application (ex: PhpMyAdmin) and enter SQL request following (replace password by hashed password you got previously): `INSERT INTO user(email, roles, password,is_validated) VALUES ('admin@test.fr','["ROLE_USER","ROLE_ADMIN"]','password',true)`

+Add data to the database

+- In your terminal, go into project folder and run `php bin/console doctrine:fixtures:load --append`

 ---

 ---